OSGConnect/tutorial-quickstart/README.md

 ### Run the job locally

-When setting up a new job submission, it's important to test your job outside of HTCondor before submitting into the grid.
+When setting up a new job submission, it's important to test your job outside of HTCondor before submitting into the Open Science Pool.

 	$ ./short.sh
 	Start time: Wed Aug 21 09:21:35 CDT 2013